Board Members

 Vice-Chairs

-Dr. Siyi Wang is an Associate Professor in the Museum Studies program at Shanghai University, Vice Chair of ICOM-SUSTAIN, and a member of ICOM-DEFINE.
-She joined Shanghai University in December 2019 after completing her Ph.D. in Museum Studies at the School of Art and Archaeology, Zhejiang University.
-She was funded by the China National Scholarship to be a joint-PhD student in the Museum Studies program of George Washington University, USA.
-She has studied museology and taught museology for more than 15 years.
-Her expertise lies in Museology, Visitor Studies, Curating, Museotherapy, and Heritage Studies.
-Additionally, she is the secretary general of the ICOM-IMREC and has been involved in establishing a collaboration between ICOM and Shanghai University.
-She has also been involved in research projects involving museums and cultural heritage.
-She is passionate about cultural heritage safeguarding and intercultural understanding.
+Dr. Siyi Wang is an Associate Professor in the Museum Studies program at Shanghai University, Vice Chair of ICOM-SUSTAIN, and a member of ICOM’s standing committee for the museum definition (DEFINE).
+She joined Shanghai University in December 2019 after completing her Ph.D. in Museum Studies at the School of Art and Archaeology, Zhejiang University in partnership with George Washington University, USA (funded with a China National Scholarship).
+She is secretary general of ICOM-IMREC (International Museum Research and Exchange Centre) and has been involved in establishing a collaboration between ICOM and Shanghai University.
+Her research focuses on museum work safeguarding cultural heritage and increasing intercultural understanding.

 Treasurer

-Marina von der Heyde is an assorted professional in sustainability, communications, and strategic development.
-With more than two decades of experience spanning the public, private, and social sectors.
-She is married with two children and holds an MBA Magna Cum Laude from IAE Business School and an Economics degree from Universidad Católica Argentina (UCA).
+Marina von der Heyde is Chief Sustainability Officer at Museo de Arte Moderno in Buenos Aires, Argentina.
+Marina is an experienced professional in sustainability, communications, and strategic development with more than two decades of experience spanning the public, private, and social sectors.
+She holds an MBA Magna Cum Laude from IAE Business School and an Economics degree from Universidad Católica Argentina (UCA).
+She is married with two children.

 Secretary

-Dr. Debra A. Reid is curator of agriculture and the environment at The Henry Ford (THF, Dearborn, Michigan, USA).
+Dr. Debra A. Reid is curator of agriculture and the environment at The Henry Ford (Dearborn, Michigan, USA).
 She joined ICOM in 1991.
-She serves on THF’s Green Museum Team and its Edible Education initiative focused on increasing public engagement with food access, security and regenerative practice.
-She is also an adjunct professor in the College of Agricultural, Consumer, and Environmental Sciences at the University of Illinois.
-There she draws on primary sources documenting sustainability and diversity (and lack thereof) in Illinois over time to teach agricultural scientists and engineers about the consequences of human actions with people and place.
-She serves on the Climate & Sustainability committee of the American Association for State and Local History, was a long-time board member of the International Association of Agricultural Museums, is a fellow of the Agricultural History Society, and remains an active past-president of the Association for Living History, Farm and Agricultural Museums.
+She serves on the Climate & Sustainability committee of the American Association for State and Local History, is a fellow of the Agricultural History Society, and remains an active past-president of the Association for Living History, Farm and Agricultural Museums.
 Her recent publications include Interpretating Agriculture at Museums and Historic Sites (2017), Interpreting the Environment at Museums and Historic Sites with David Vail (2019), and several essays in Interpreting Science at Museums and Historic Sites co-edited with Vail and Karen-Beth Scholthof (2023).
+Work in progress includes how to write museum environmental histories.

 BOARD MEMBERS

 Clémence Aycard is an ecocritical art historian and curator.
-After following a curriculum in art history and heritage in France (2013-2018), she moved to Scotland, where she has since been working and growing in the museum field.
-She first joined Glasgow Museums as Curatorial Volunteer, then Front of House and Curatorial Assistant.
-She’s now employed as Curator of Art for Paisley Museum.
-Since 2020, she’s been focusing her energy and interests on the relationship between museums and the environmental crisis.
-As a curator, she’s interested in using collections to discuss environmental history and concerns.
-Among other research, she has edited the online tour Scenes from Our Climate (Smartify) for Glasgow Museums, and focused her Museums & Galleries studies masters’ dissertation on fine art museums and climate engagement (Picturing Climate: Fine Art collections and the climate crisis, University of St Andrews, 2022).
+After following a curriculum in art history and heritage in France (2013-2018), she moved to Scotland and worked with Glasgow Museums.
+Since 2020, she has focused on museums and the environmental crisis, using collections to discuss environmental history and concerns.
+She has edited the online tour Scenes from Our Climate (Smartify) for Glasgow Museums and focused her Museums & Galleries studies masters’ dissertation on fine art museums and climate engagement (Picturing Climate: Fine Art collections and the climate crisis, University of St Andrews, 2022).
 Additionally, she’s Carbon Literate, and has completed several other climate trainings, including Kate Gaertner’s Cultivate Course, the Open University microcredential ‘Changing Your Organization for Sustainability’, and One Resilient Earth’ ‘Becoming a Climate Artivist’ program.
-She is also a trained facilitator of discussions around eco-feelings, thanks to her engagement with Force of Nature.
-Aside from being a Board member of SUSTAIN, she is also a Young Associate with Climate Museum UK and a supporter of Culture Declares.
-She is now exploring ideas for pursuing her career in the environmental interpretation field, and looks forward to supporting museums in their sustainable development and environmental engagement endeavours.
+She is a Young Associate with Climate Museum UK and a supporter of Culture Declares.

 Susan Edwards served as Executive Director and CEO of the Frist Art Museum in Nashville, Tennessee 2004-2022.
-During her tenure, the Frist was awarded accreditation by the American Alliance of Museums and presented over two hundred critically acclaimed and popular loan exhibitions notably Picasso.Figures from Musée Picasso and The Birth of Impressionism: Masterpieces form the Musée d’Orsay as well as internally organized projects William Eggleston: Anointing the Overlooked; Carrie Mae Weems: Three Decades of Photography and Video; and Sanctity Pictured: The Art of Dominican and Franciscan Orders in Renaissance Italy.
+During her tenure, the Frist was awarded accreditation by the American Alliance of Museums and presented over two hundred critically acclaimed and popular loan exhibitions.
 Edwards earned BA and MA degrees at the University of South Carolina and a Ph.D. from the City University of New York Graduate Center.
-She is an acknowledged expert in American art and photography, has organized exhibitions, published and lectured nationally and internationally.
-She has taught at New York University, Queens College/CUNY, School of Visual Arts, New York, and Vanderbilt University.
-She is currently a graduate student in the Creative Writing program at Johns Hopkins University.
+She is an acknowledged expert in American art and photography and has taught at New York University, Queens College/CUNY, School of Visual Arts, New York, and Vanderbilt University.
 Edwards was appointed Chevalier dans l’Ordre des Artes and des Lettres by the French Government in 2011.
 She was a Founding Fellow at the Liguria Study Center for the Arts & Humanities, Genoa, Italy.
-She is a member of the Association of Art Museum Directors American Alliance of Museums, International Council of Museums (ICOM), and the College Art Association.
-She is board member of The Porch, Museum of Medicine and Biomendical Discovery, and the Sustain Committee of ICOM and serves on numerous advisory boards.
+She is board member of The Porch, Museum of Medicine and Biomedical Discovery, and serves on numerous advisory boards.

-Julia Jedelhauser is a distinguished architect with over 20 years of membership in ICOM Germany, committed to sustainable development within building, urban development, and museums.
-Julia holds a degree in Architecture and was a recipient of a DAAD scholarship in New Zealand, emphasizing her academic excellence.
-Her professional journey is marked by significant roles as an independent consultant and senior lecturer, where she focuses on sustainable, resource-saving practices and the circular economy in the building industry.
-Julia’s active participation in the Bavarian Architecture Association, her founding membership in the ÖGNI (Austrian Sustainability Building Council), and involvement with architects4future showcase her dedication to promoting sustainable building practices.
-As the deputy head of the Architectural Museum in Augsburg, Julia blends her architectural expertise with a passion for museums, excelling in areas of sustainable building, resource conservation, and public real estate management.
-Her contributions to sustainable buildings and urban planning on an international scale, coupled with her extensive experience in lecturing and consulting, highlight her commitment to advancing sustainable practices in museums and urban development.
+Julia Jedelhauser is a distinguished architect committed to sustainable development, and a member of ICOM Germany for 20 years.
+Julia holds a degree in Architecture and was a recipient of a DAAD scholarship in New Zealand, recognizing her academic excellence.
+She has held significant roles as an independent consultant and senior lecturer, where she focuses on sustainable, resource-saving practices and the circular economy in the building industry.
+Julia’s active participation in the Bavarian Architecture Association, her founding membership in ÖGNI (Austrian Sustainability Building Council), and involvement with architects4future affirm her dedication to promoting sustainable building practices.
+As the deputy head of the Architectural Museum in Augsburg, Julia blends her architectural expertise with a passion for museums, excelling in areas of sustainable building, resource conservation, urban planning, and public real estate management.

 Jamie Larkin is Assistant Professor of Culture, Media and Creative Industries at the University of Warwick, in the UK.
 His research examines the ways in which museums can become more sustainable, from their physical operations (such as greening the museum shop) to how they communicate issues surrounding the global planetary emergency.
 In particular, he is interested in ways that object-based storytelling can help connect people to the natural spaces around them.
 He has previously held positions at Chapman University and was part of the Mapping Museums research team at Birkbeck, University of London.
 He is currently co-editor of the journal Museums and Social Issues.

-María Auxiliadora (Dora) Llamas Márquez, a member of the International Council of Museums (ICOM) since 2008, in February 2023 she was elected President of the ICOM National Committee in Spain (2023-2025).
-She is a graduate in Art History from the University of Granada, Diploma of Advanced Studies in Art History and Master in Museology from the University of Granada and holds a Master in Didactic and Interactive Museography from the University of Barcelona.
-Since 2005 she has been a public employee, Museum Curator.
+María Auxiliadora (Dora) Llamas Márquez joined ICOM in 2008 and serves as President of ICOM-Spain (2023-2025).
+She is a graduate in Art History with a Diploma of Advanced Studies in Art History and Master in Museology from the University of Granada as well as a Master in Didactic and Interactive Museography from the University of Barcelona.
 She has worked in the Museum of Málaga, in the Museum of Cádiz and in the Central Services of the Ministry of Culture of the Government of Andalusia in Seville where she has been Head of Museum Service.
-It develops its activity both in the field of collections, their conservation and dissemination, as well as in the management of museum institutions (museums and cultural complexes) and their strategic planning, participating in the drafting of regional regulatory projects.
 She has actively collaborated in the commissioning and opening of museum headquarters in Jaén, Granada and Málaga.
-She has participated in various university master’s degrees, cycles, conferences, meetings and conference cycles as a speaker on topics related to the management and strategic planning of museum institutions, preventive conservation of collections, collection documentary management systems, feminism, perspective gender and role of women in museums, accessibility in historical heritage, sustainability and sustainable development in museums.
+She speaks regularly on topics related to the management and strategic planning of museum institutions, preventive conservation of collections, collection documentary management systems, feminism, perspective gender and role of women in museums, accessibility in historical heritage, sustainability and sustainable development in museums.

 Johanna Sentef is an anthropologist with a background in interdisciplinary science and technology studies (MA, Goethe University Frankfurt) and works at the intersection of art and science.
 From 2021 to 2023 she contributed to the exhibition program at Staatliche Kunsthalle Baden-Baden as curatorial assistant and co-curator.
 Her focus encompasses digital curation and an approach to sustainability through the concept of naturecultures.
 As a member of the ICOM Young Professionals network in Germany, she is currently investigating the awareness for sustainable banking in and around museums together with the team of the sustainability working group within the YP network.
 In her practice, she is committed to making visible under-researched instruments and strategies for sustainable transformation processes in and through museums.